openstack-archive/syntribos/README.rst

 Templates are input files which have raw HTTP requests and may be supplemented with variable data using extensions.

+Note: The name of a template file must end with the extension ``.template`` Otherwise, syntribos will skip the file and will not attempt to parse any files that do not adhere to this naming scheme.

 Using external functions in templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~